Creativity across the years. (Text By J. N. Pearce, with quotes from artists in italics.).

 “I paint out of necessity, to embody who or what I am at any given moment, and to leave a more permanent trace of my fugitive vision.”

 Pauline was born in Merseyside in 1946.
-She studied painting at the Central School of Art and Design and at the Slade.
+She studied painting at the Central School of Art and Design and at the Slade School of Art.
 She has worked in graphic design, animation, book illustration and textiles.
 Her painting became highly Photo Realist, but by the early 1990s she had found new painting territory, which she is still exploring.

 “I have a sense that I am only ever searching for that one painting.
 Sometimes it semi-arrives in a surprising form.
 The occasional sense of achievement is profound but very short lived; the search is always on.
 I cannot stop or go backwards.”